Minal-11/Movie_Recom_Web_App/mrs/README.md

 * IMDB Ratings⭐

 # Getting Started
-# To install and run the project on your local host perform the following steps:
+# To install and run the project on your local system perform the following steps:
  Make sure to install required dependicies and libraries.
-Run the  following command to start the application
+# Run the  following command to start the application.
- #command- streamlit run app.py
+ command- streamlit run app.py

 # ScreenShots